impuremaths/impuremaths.github.io/_posts/2021-02-21-what-is-a-stock-option.md

 ---
-title: "What is a Stock Option?"
+title: "What is a stock option?"
 ---

 A stock option is a contract that gives the holder the right (but not the obligation) to buy or sell a specific _number of shares_ of a particular _stock_ for a specific _price_ before a particular _date_.